Clara Luper: 1972 campaign for U.S. Senator of Oklahoma

-In 1972, Clara Luper was a Oklahoma candidate for the United States Senate.
+In 1972, Clara Luper was an Oklahoma candidate for the United States Senate.
 When asked by the press if she, a black woman, could represent white people, she responded: “Of course, I can represent white people, black people, red people, yellow people, brown people, and polka dot people.
 You see, I have lived long enough to know that people are people.”

-Civic Engagement
+Civic engagement

 Luper taught American history for 41 years, beginning at Dunjee High School and working at other Oklahoma City schools; she retired from John Marshall High School in Oklahoma City in 1991.

 During the span of 1960 until 1980, Luper hosted a radio talk show, the Clara Luper Show, with her son.
 They would often discuss about the civil rights and the people that were instrumental.

-Luper's student was influenced by her civil rights success that they strived against segregation themselves.
+Luper's students were so influenced by her civil rights success that they strived against segregation themselves.
 One of her students was the first African American chief of police in Oklahoma City.
 Another said she was the reason he went to become a US Army Colonel.